 As such a useful approach is to divide them according to underlying pathological process, although even so there is much overlap and confusion with many clinical patterns being caused by different pathological process and each pathology possibly manifesting in a number of clinical patterns 1,5.
 What is worse is that as definitive diagnosis currently necessitates histological diagnosis of brain tissue (either antemortum biopsy or postmortum assessment) the actual diagnosis in most cases is never established, further polluting the published data.

-Dividing neurodegenerative disease by the main pathological process involved results in the following classification:
+Dividing neurodegenerative disease by the main pathological process involved results in the classification below (under "related articles").

 - 1. Kornienko VN, Pronin IN.
 Diagnostic Neuroradiology.
 Springer Verlag.
 (2008) ISBN:3540756523.
 Read it at Google Books - Find it at Amazon